vladimir-s/terms-descriptions/readme.txt

 * If the term is located inside html tag.
 For example, inside `alt` attribute of `img` tag.
 * If the term is located in `h1`-`h6` tags.
 * If the term is part of another word.
 E.g. term = `car` and the word is `carrot`.
+* If you checked "Disable Terms Descriptions plugin for this post" checkbox (at the bottom of post edit screen).

 **Important!**